-In June 2019 over 500 volunteers went out and found 1,195 people sleeping on the streets, a 25% increase since 2018.
+In June 2019 over 500 volunteers found 1,195 people sleeping on the streets, a 25% increase since 2018.
 339 surveys were completed.
 Last year, just under a third of people interviewed said they had been victims of a physical or verbal attack and almost half said they had chronic health problems, showing how highly vulnerable they are.
 This blog tells the story of just one of the thousands of people sleeping on the city’s streets.

 The Barcelona campaign has galvanised thousands of volunteers, many of whom say their views towards those sleeping on the street have changed due to being part of Connections Weeks.
 You can find out more about their experiences here (* in Catalan).

 The Connections Weeks regularly receive significant local coverage (see this short video clip in Catalan).
 This video by Arrels Fundació shows images from the first Connections week – more photos can be found on their Flickr account.
 World Habitat staff also wrote a blog explaining the situation in Barcelona and the challenges young people face in Spain.